alexmaramaldo/laravel-chatbot/README.md

 # How to install on Linux Server

--   Clone the project on your web folder `git clone https://asdasdasads`;
+-   Clone the project on your web folder `https://github.com/alexmaramaldo/laravel-chatbot`;
--   After you instaled all requirements, you need change the ROOT Folder from Apache to WORKDIR_TO_PROJECT/public, this is because Laravel work with a subfolder to allow the access on the project;
--   Create the database on MySQL;
 -   On project, you need copy the `.env.example` to `.env`;
+-   Install the composer packages `$ composer install`
 -   Change the values on `.env`, mainly on `database connections`;

 ```